Leading from the Heart (part 2)

 Each of us is challenged to work in a society that is not organized around human goodness, and therefore creates unnecessary suffering.
 This unique workshop is based on Acharya Susan Chapman's book The Five Keys to Mindful Communication, drawn from the wisdom of Tibetan Buddhism, and Acharya Dan Hessey’s translation of the ancient Chinese classic, the I Ching, as a manual of leadership and societal integration.

-These two teachers each bring a lifetime of experience and study to make these profound traditions available in this unique approach to interpersonal communication and organizational development.
+These two teachers each bring a lifetime of experience and study to make these profound traditions available in this unique approach to interpersonal communication, living genuinely, and organizational development.

 Author and Acharya Susan Gillis Chapman is a licensed marital and family therapist who brings expertise in western relationship psychology together with the wisdom of meditation practice.
 She spent ten years working with domestic violence as program director for a battered women’s shelter in Colorado and as clinical director for a counseling center in Alaska.
 She became a student of Chögyam Trungpa Rinpoche in 1974 and later was appointed Shastri, or senior student, by his dharma heir, Sakyong Mipham Rinpoche.
 She and her husband Jerry founded the Juneau Alaska Shambhala Centre and later completed a three-year retreat.
 Between 2002 and 2008 they served as retreat leaders at Gampo Abbey under the mentorship of Pema Chödrön.
 After moving back to Vancouver, Susan started her business which focuses on workshops and training in mindful communication.
 She is on the faculty of Karuna Institute in Cologne, Germany.